TALK TO SALES

 • Discover any concerns employees may have about returning to the office.

-• Determine what office plans regarding health and safety they want to see implemented onsite.
+• Determine what health and safety plans they want you to put in place onsite.

 • Find out what your employees need from you to be successful in an onsite, hybrid, or remote work environment.
-This can include additional employee perks or benefits, changes to your culture, flexible work options, updates to their office space or equipment, and more.
+This can include additional employee perks or benefits, changes to your culture, flexible work options, updates to their office space, and more.

 Your employees are in the best position to tell you what they need to make the transition easiest for them, so take the time to gather their feedback and use their ideas to help you outline your policy.
 Once you draft your policy, you can send a follow-up survey to your employees to determine how comfortable they are with the steps and address any concerns.